 - Anything Monogrammed

-- A Children’s book (We simple never get enough books.)
+- A Children’s book (We simply never get enough books.)
 If you can get the class to sign the book as well, that would be a WOW factor.

 - An electric pencil sharpener is always a hit.

-- They have crayon sharpeners that are pretty cool too that is slightly higher.
+- They have crayon sharpeners that are pretty cool too that are slightly higher.

 - Headsets for the classroom… we run out all the time!
 These are my favorite, Kidz Gears.